wholder/MegaTinyIDE/resources/documentation/pragmas.md

 <p align="center"><img src="images/parms.png"></p>

-The `parm` pragma is used to dynamically create a pop up GUI that appears when the "Build" option is invoked which you can use to prompt for various compile time options.
-For example, the follow `parm` pragma will prompt you to select from one of 5 values (1-5) with the default value of 2 being preselected:
+The `parm` pragma is used to dynamically create a pop up GUI that appears when the "Build" option is invoked.
+You can use this feature to prompt for various compile time options.
+For example, the following `parm` pragma will prompt you to select from one of 5 values (1-5) with the default value of 2 being preselected:

     #pragma parm (BIT:1:2:3:4:5, 2)